Anime-influenced animation: Television

-This trend continued throughout the 1980s with series and movies like Dungeons & Dragons, X-Men: Pryde of the X-Men, Spider-Man, Spider-Man and His Amazing Friends, Inhumanoids, Jem, Voltron, Voltron: Fleet of Doom, GoBots: Battle of the Rock Lords, Defenders of the Earth, The Adventures of the American Rabbit, The Glo Friends, Sky Commanders, Hello Kitty's Furry Tale Theater, The Real Ghostbusters, Superman, and Police Academy, all projects that were also co-produced by Toei Animation.
+This exact trend continued throughout the 1980s with series and movies like Dungeons & Dragons, X-Men: Pryde of the X-Men, Spider-Man, Spider-Man and His Amazing Friends, Inhumanoids, Jem, Voltron, Voltron: Fleet of Doom, GoBots: Battle of the Rock Lords, Defenders of the Earth, The Adventures of the American Rabbit, The Glo Friends, Sky Commanders, Hello Kitty's Furry Tale Theater, The Real Ghostbusters, Superman, and Police Academy, all projects that were also co-produced by Toei Animation.

 Throughout the 1980s and the 1990s, many American shows started to be outsourced to Japanese artists and animators, most notably TMS Entertainment and Sunrise, which animated popular television productions such as Inspector Gadget, The Real Ghostbusters, Mighty Orbots, Rainbow Brite, The Adventures of the Galaxy Rangers, Bionic Six, Tiny Toon Adventures, DuckTales, Chip 'n Dale: Rescue Rangers, Animaniacs, The Littles, The New Adventures of Zorro, Dennis the Menace, Spider-Man: The Animated Series, Batman: The Animated Series, and Superman: The Animated Series, most of which visually or thematically were not reminiscent of Japanese anime.
 TaleSpin (the animation was done at Walt Disney Animation Japan) did, however, take inspiration from Hayao Miyazaki's 1989 manga Hikōtei Jidai.

-Throughout the 1990s and 2000s, multiple American cartoons began showing a strong influence from anime without having any Japanese artists directly involved in the project.
-A few notable examples of this can be seen in the Cartoon Network show Dexter's Laboratory, the ABC show Clerks: The Animated Series, the Nickelodeon show Invader Zim (including its film Invader Zim: Enter the Florpus), and Blaze and the Monster Machines, or the Jetix show Yin Yang Yo!.
+Batman Beyond displayed some characteristics of anime; in particular, some of its production processes were outsourced to Japan.
+Glen Murakami was also a strong influence in inspiring American series with Japanese elements.
+He animated alongside Bruce Timm on Batman: The Animated Series and its sequel, Batman: Beyond.
+Keeping the sharp-edged angular style of Timm and mixing in his own personal influences, the show was given cyberpunk and sci-fi elements with a Japanese twist.
+Adding onto the heavy anime influence, the direct-to-video film Batman Beyond: Return of the Joker combines both Batman Beyond and Batman: The Animated Series into the main plot; the film's animation was outsourced to TMS Entertainment in Japan.
+American television producer Sam Register – who created anime inspired works such as Ben 10, its sequel Alien Force, Transformers Animated, Scooby-Doo!
+Mystery Incorporated, Beware the Batman, Mike Tyson Mysteries, Unikitty!, Hi Hi Puffy AmiYumi – also worked alongside Murakami to create the Teen Titans television show in 2003, giving rise to a unique style referred to as "murakanime".
+In 2004, Murakami also produced The Batman, which showed much stronger anime influence than even its predecessor Batman Beyond.

 At the same time, Godzilla: The Series is technically an adaptation of the American Godzilla movie, but has plentiful references to the Japanese films and has a more directly anime-looking aesthetic throughout the show.
 Godzilla himself is made to look more in line with his earlier Japanese design.